Battling a devastating recession and corporate greed, Karen risks her career to save the only family she has left.

 KAREN GRACE AND THE CRS LADIES ARE AT IT AGAIN!
-Goodbye to the Blues, the latest in the Karen Grace series, is now AVAILABLE!
+Goodbye to the Blues, a four-part epilogue to the Karen Grace series, is winning praise.
+People are saying it’s the best yet.

 Here’s what readers are saying.